LibertyDSNP/spec/pages/DSNP/UserData.md

 3. For each chunk generated, the application should then:
     1. If the data type requires compression, apply the compression codec noted.
     1. If the data type requires encryption,
-        1. Retrieve the user's active (most recently announced) `keyAgreement` public key, U<sub>public</sub>.
+        1. Retrieve the user's active (last in the list) `publicKey_keyAgreement` key, U<sub>public</sub>.
-  The `keyId` in the announcement should match the key identifier provided for this Operation.
-  If no key exists, one should be created and published as an Announcement before invoking the Operation.
+  If no key exists, one should be created and published as User Data before invoking the Operation.
         1. Create a sealed box (a payload encrypted with a symmetric key derived from an ephemeral key pair, and accompanied by the ephemeral public key), as in the [libsodium](https://doc.libsodium.org/public-key_cryptography/sealed_boxes) function `crypto_box_seal`, using U<sub>public</sub>.
         1. Include the previous `etag` value for the chunk.
 If the chunk is new, `etag` should be set to `null`.
   If any chunks are to be deleted, they should be included in the input identified with the existing `etag` and a `null` value for the data.